-Safety: While mines around the world use different languages and extract different materials from the ground, they share similar challenges when it comes to training haul truck operators.
-Haul truck operation is typically an entry level position in most operations.
-So, why is it that mines typically start their most inexperienced operators on one of the most expensive, massive pieces of equipment in the operation?
-Operators are expected to operate a vehicle the size of a threestory house, under extreme conditions such as inclement weather, challenging haul road conditions and steep grades.
+Safety: While open-pit mines around the world may speak different languages and extract different materials from the ground, they share similar challenges when it comes to training haul truck operators.
+Haul truck operation is typically the entry level position in most operations.
+So why is it that mines typically start their most inexperienced operators on one of the most expensive, massive pieces of equipment in the operation?
+They are expected to operate a vehicle the size of a three-story house, under extreme conditions - such as inclement weather, challenging haul road conditions and steep grades.

 In addition, haul trucks are the prime movers of ore and overburden in the mine.
-As such, they are a key element of www.e-mj.com OCTOBER 2011 • E&MJ 1 any mine's productivity.
+As such, they are a key element of any mine's productivity.
 Inefficiencies in haul cycles tend to be multiplied across the rest of the mine's production operations.
-That's why it's critical mine management train new operators how to properly balance safety and productivity.
+That's why it's critical that mine management train new operators how to properly balance safety and productivity.
 For example, new operators are expected to maintain the same pace as the trucks ahead of and behind them on the same haul road, while taking corners safely and not overspeeding on downhill grades.